 Seared Albacore with Pepper Mayo

-The Seared Albacore with Pepper Mayo (108 yen) was similar to the Salmon with Onion & Mayo, except it was quickly seared.
+The chef quickly seared the Seared Albacore with Pepper Mayo, similar to the Salmon with Onion & Mayo.
 The sear added a ton of flavor.

 Not only was the fish seared, but so was the rice.
-This quick sear gave the sushi a great unmami flavor.
-The smoky flavor complemented the rich and creamy pepper mayonnaise.
-The pepper added a nice spicy kick without overpowering the albacore.
+This quick sear gave the sushi a great umami flavor.
+The smoky flavor complemented the rich and creamy pepper mayonnaise, while the pepper added a nice spicy kick without overpowering the albacore.

 The albacore was fresh and buttery with a distinct smoky flavor.
-I usually want to taste all the flavors of the fish, but in this situation, I was fine with the smoky flavor.
+I usually want to taste all the fish flavors, but I was okay with the smoky flavor in this situation.

-I only wish I tried more of their seared sushi options.
+I only wish I had tried more of their seared sushi options.

 Sweet Shrimp

-Another one of my all time favorite types of sushi is Sweet Shrimp (108 yen).
-Sweet shrimp is always expensive, so I really wasn’t expecting too much for the price.
+Another one of my all-time favorite types of sushi is Sweet Shrimp.
+Sweet shrimp is always expensive, so I wasn’t expecting too much for the price.

 While there was more rice than shrimp, the small amount of shrimp was still delicious and flavorful.
 Each piece was tender, almost melt-in-my-mouth.
 The flavor was a perfect balance of sweet and salty.
 I can never get enough of it.